Adith-gowda/ChatWithFalcon/README.md

 # ChatWithFalcon - Falcon 7B Instruct Chatbot

 Falcon 7B Instruct Chatbot is an advanced conversational AI designed to provide up-to-date answers using current data, overcoming limitations of older models like ChatGPT 3.5 ( Overcomed by ChatGPT-4o ).
-It integrates the Falcon 7B Instruct model and RAG model for knowledge retrieval and answering user queries based on real-time information.
+It integrates the Falcon 7B Instruct model and RAG Teachnique for knowledge retrieval and answering user queries based on real-time information.

 ## Table of Contents